 Mangialardos

 The outside is unassuming, but Mangialardos does stick-to-your-ribs subs the right way… on a hard or soft roll and with an optional oil and vinegar drizzle.
 The ‘“G” Man Sub’ was written up as one of Washington DC’s top 25 sandwiches, so the Italian ham, salami, and mortadella taste even better with a sub-ten dollar price tag.
+With such restaurant offers, it’s a must-try for any sandwich lover in the area.

 La Casita Pupuseria

 La Casita Pupuseria is part of Union Market’s sister food hall La Cosecha.
 Communal outdoor tables gesture to $4 pupusas and well-priced steak sandwiches from La Casita’s stall inside the colorful food atrium.
+Enjoy happy hour drinks and food items, too!

-Pearls Bagels
+Pearl’s Bagels

 Falafel Inc.